bulletmark/edir/README.md

 line numbers to copy files/directories.
 You can also switch pairs of numbers to swap files or directories.
-If run from within a [Git](https://git-scm.com/) repository, `edir` will [use Git](#renames-and-deletes-in-a-git-repository) to rename or delete tracked files/directories.
-You can use a [trash program](#using-trash) to delete files.
+If run from within a [Git](https://git-scm.com/) repository, `edir` will [use Git](#renames-and-deletes-in-a-git-repository) to rename or remove tracked files/directories.
+You can use a [trash program](#using-trash) to remove files.

 The latest version and documentation is available at https://github.com/bulletmark/edir.